Want to be featured on Folksy? Here’s how we can help you get seen

 How do I become a Featured Seller?

-Every couple of weeks we have a new Featured Seller on Folksy.
-Featured makers are highlighted on our homepage, interviewed on our blog.
+We have one featured seller each month on Folksy.
+Featured makers are highlighted on our homepage and interviewed on our blog.
 We also talk about them on our social media channels and in our newsletter to buyers.
 Featured Sellers are chosen at the discretion of the Folksy staff.
 We try to represent a diverse range of styles, crafts, materials, experiences and backgrounds and do not have a particular “look” we are after.
 When choosing featured sellers, we look for:

 - talented makers and designers who we feel represent Folksy well in the ‘shop window’ of our homepage.